asasinmode/wheelbarrow/README.md

 # wheelbarrow

-_This is the main branch of the repository and it contains code for newest Minecraft version 1.21.
-Code for other Minecraft versions can be found on their respective branches._
+_This is the 1.20.6 branch of the repository and it contains code for the 1.21 Minecraft version.
+Code for the newest Minecraft version can be found on the main branch._

 ## showcase